-The tattoo industry is still going strong in the US, with no signs of slowing down.
+According to the latest tattoo industry news and market analysis, the tattoo industry is still going strong in the US, with no signs of slowing down.
 Body ink has become much more mainstream thanks to celebrity trends and the overall higher visibility of tattoos in society.
-Tattoos and body piercing businesses have relatively low start-up costs, so industry experts believe that tattooing is here to stay for the time being.
+Tattoos and body piercing businesses have relatively low start-up costs, so tattoo business industry experts believe that tattooing is here to stay for the time being.

 In addition, millennials are the age group that is most likely to have tattoos, so as they are entering the workforce, attitudes are shifting to become even more favorable toward tattoos in general.
 Here’s a snapshot of tattoo industry trends that should give you some more insight.